Kozea/Radicale/pages/home.rst

 store multiple calendars.

 Calendars are available from both local and distant accesses, possibly limited through authentication policies.
-They can be viewed and edited by a calendar client such as Sunbird or Evolution.
+They can be viewed and edited by calendar clients on mobile phones or computers.

 Technical Description